elolab/reactoR/README.md

 ```

-#### Example Analysis
+## :hammer_and_wrench: Usage

-Please see the vignette for a more detailed analysis and explanation of the parameters used!
+Please see the vignette for a more detailed example analysis and explanation of the parameters used!

 Load the library
 ``` R